Qataban

-The kingdom of Qatabān was one of the six ancient South Arabian kingdoms of ancient Yemen, along with Sabaʾ, Maʿīn, Ḥaḍramawt, Ḥimyar, and Awsān.
+It was one of the six ancient South Arabian kingdoms of ancient Yemen, along with Sabaʾ, Maʿīn, Ḥaḍramawt, Ḥimyar and Awsān.

 Geography

 Qatabān was centred around the Wādī Bayhān, and its capital was the city of Timnaʿ.

 The neighbours of Qatabān were Sabaʾ to the northwest and west, Awsān to the south, and Ḥaḍramawt to the east.
 At its maximum extent, Qatabān's territory extended from the Bāb al-Mandab in the southwest to the Ṣayhad desert to the north, and the western limits of Ḥaḍramawt to the east.

 History

 Prehistory

 The earliest human occupation in the region of Qatabān dates to around the 20th century BCE and consisted of a Neolithic population.
 The earliest settlements in the area of Qatabān are from 11th to 10th centuries BCE.

 Later, several waves of Semitic-speaking immigrants from the Levant and Mesopotamia arrived into South Arabia, bringing several new cultural elements, including early pottery which similarly appear to have been derived from various sources.
 The local and incoming cultures eventually gave rise to the ancient South Arabian culture to which Qatabān belonged.